Updated January 27, 2018 with new data.

 The Real Minimum Wage in Australia and US

-The meme lists $15.58/hr for the Australian minimum wage.
-This is a bit outdated, as it’s currently $17.29/hr.
-However, this is in Australian dollars.
-Using the current exchange rate, this is about $12.31 in US dollars.
-Furthermore, Australia’s wage scale is graduated based on age, which is a tacit admission that high minimum wages hurts the young and low-skilled workers.
-It’s a complicated scale that depends on several factors, but using their wage calculator, here’s the breakdown for a part-time, minimum wage fast food employee:
+The meme lists $14.80/hr for the Australian minimum wage.
+This is correct, based on the latest laws and exchange rates.
+However, Australia’s wage scale is graduated based on age, which is a tacit admission that high minimum wages hurts the young and low-skilled workers.
+It’s a complicated scale that depends on many factors, but using their wage calculator, here’s the breakdown for a part-time, minimum wage fast food employee:

 While it’s true the US minimum wage is $7.25/hr, that’s only the federal law.
 Most states, 29 in fact, have rates higher than that.
-Many larger cities, like Los Angeles, Seattle and New York, have rates at or above Australia’s 21+ year-old rate.
+Many larger cities have rates at or above Australia’s minimum wage, particularly for young, part-time workers.
+Glass door reports the average McDonald’s worker makes around $8.60/hr.
+The Bureau of Labor Statistics reports the median wage of food preparation workers at $10.31/hr.

 What About the Laws of Economics?